|

 dental researchers

+have made similar recommendations over the past decade (4).
 Babies exposed to fluoride are at high risk of developing

 dental fluorosis